TomShacham/http4js/docs/Request-and-response-api/index.md

 ```

 `request` and `noMaxAgeRequest` are different objects.
 This stops us from passing around
-state all over our codebase and finding it hard to know where our `Request` or `Response`
+state all over our codebase and finding it hard to know where our `Req` or `Res`
 is mutated.
 For example, it stops the following:

 ```typescript